karthikdilliraj/sensorfusion/INSTALL.md

 To run the project, you have to install the [GSL](https://www.gnu.org/software/gsl/doc/html/index.html#) library

-To install run the follwing command:
+Note that during the installation, GSL will be installed in `lib` directory.
+To start automatically install process, please the follwing command:

 ```
 ./install.sh